Nigeria's new president pledges effort to free girls kidnapped a year ago

 “I was among the girls trained to shoot.
 I was also trained how to use bombs and how to attack a village,” a 19-year-old woman, who did not want to be identified, told Amnesty.
 She also described repeated rapes by gangs of up to six men.

-With help from Nigeria’s neighbors Niger, Cameroon and especially Chad, the rebels have been forced to retreat from an area the size of Belgium in the last few weeks.
+With help from Nigeria’s neighbours Niger, Cameroon and especially Chad, the rebels have been forced to retreat from an area the size of Belgium in the last few weeks.
+(Additional reporting by Lanre Ola in Maiduguri; Editing by Cynthia Osterman)